 Through a series of workshops and plenary sessions featuring panels of legislators, labor and management practitioners, and leading researchers, the LERA 2011 NPF will provide a unique opportunity to participate in the public policy dialogue concerning today’s most pressing problems.

 This conference is for: employment relations practitioners, company executives, union officials, Capitol Hill staffers, attorneys, government employees, mediators and arbitrators, journalists, researchers, academics, and others involved with labor and employment relations practices, law, and policy.

-Early-bird registration runs through May 25th.
-Discounted hotel room rates have been arranged at the Washington Hilton and are available through May 25, 2009.
-To register for the conference, reserve a hotel room, or view the current program, see links at left.
+Early-bird registration runs through May 6th.
+Discounted hotel room rates have been arranged at the Washington Hilton and are available through May 6, 2011.
+To register for the conference, reserve a hotel room, or view the current program, visit this website in March.